 The Heysen Trail, stretching some 1200kms from Adelaide to the Flinders Ranges, forms one of Australia’s iconic outback journeys.
 This new tour surveys Hans Heysen’s works at the Art Gallery of South Australia and his former home and studio, The Cedars.
 We then explore the trail named in his honour, seeing the landscapes and geological features that inspired his art, journeying from the Clare and Barossa Valleys to Arkaroola and Wilpena Pound.
 Visit historic ruins left by the first European settlers, observe wildlife and marvel at fantastic arrays of Aboriginal rock art, guided by the sites’ traditional owners.
-Please note: Small group tour with limited numbers.
+Please note: Small group tour, limited to a group size of only 12.

 Discover Hans Heysen’s enduring outback landscapes at the Art Gallery of South Australia and The Cedars, his studio in Hahndorf